ipaytotaltd/ipaytotal-hostedpage/README.md

 14.) amount <br />
 15.) ip_address <br />
 16.) sulte_apt_no (optional) - this value will be return in your redirect url as a query string.<br />
-17.) webhook_url (optional) - post url of merchant website where webhook notification will be send.<br />
+17.) webhook_url (optional) - post url of merchant website where webhook notification will be sent.<br />

 <strong>1.)
 Send Curl request</strong>
-<p>Curl request send with bellow parameters.
-Some parameters are optional but we recommend to send with request.
-All personal details should be of credit card holders.
-User here used for credit card holder.</p>
+<p>Send a Curl request with the parameters below.
+Some parameters are optional but we encourage you to send them along with the request.
+All fields in the request must be provided based on the information indicated in the cardholder's credit card/billing information.</p>

 <p>Request URL: https://ipaytotal.solutions/api/hosted-pay/payment-request</p>
 <p>Request type: POST</p>

 ### Response:
-<p>After successful request, response will be sent in JSON format.</p>
+<p>After a successful request, the response will be returned in JSON format.</p>
-<p>Successs Json Response type :</p>
+<p>Successs JSON Response type example :</p>

     {
         "status": "success",